 So why do I blog?
-Twenty-five some years ago, while hosting a school group tour of our farm, after explaining to the students what we do every day to care for our animals and our land, and describing a typical day on the farm that begins at 6:00 AM and ends 14 or more hours later, a 3rd grader asked me, "What is your husbands REAL job?"
+Twenty-five years ago, while hosting a tour of our farm, after explaining to the group of students what we do every day to care for our animals and our land, and describing a typical day on the farm that begins at 6:00 AM and ends 14 or more hours later, a 3rd grader asked me, "What is your husband's REAL job?"
 That really got me to thinking about how important it is for me as a farmer to share our story.
 Not only do we need to share the farm-to-food story to school age children, but to adults as well.
 I began by speaking to organizations, classrooms, and serving on County and State Dairy Boards to promote the product and lifestyle we love.
 When Midwest Dairy invited me to a social media workshop it seemed like the perfect gentle nudge I needed to enter the world of blogging.

 Welcome to my barnyard!